ansys/pysam-sysml2/doc/source/user_guide/api/read-model.rst

 .. note::

-    In this first PySam SysML2 version, only existing fields (with data) are linked, which means that you might not find a function that exists in SysML V2.
+    In this first PySAM SysML2 version, only existing fields (with data) are linked, which means that you might not find a function that exists in SysML V2.

 .. only:: html